osm-americana/openstreetmap-americana/CONTRIBUTING.md

 ## Standalone style.json

 We publish a standalone [style.json](https://zelonewolf.github.io/openstreetmap-americana/style.json) for experimentation purposes.
 Since highway shields are rendered dynamically via MapLibre's `styleimagemissing` event, this style definition by itself won't render shields and will print errors in the javascript console.
-Additionally, this standalone file is not localized.
+Additionally, this standalone file is not localized and will display the `name` tag for named objects.